What do the new lockdown rules mean for me? | Press and Journal

 Pre-ordered drinks can be sold to and collected by a customer “provided the purchaser does not enter inside the premises to do so”, regulations state.

-Hotels, hostels and other accommodation should only open for those who have to travel for work and for a limited number of other reasons including people who need accommodation while moving house, to attend a funeral or if they are isolating themselves from others as required by law.
+Hotels, hostels and other accommodation should only open for those who have to travel for work and for a limited number of other reasons outlined in the regulations.
+These include people who need accommodation while moving house, to attend a funeral or if they are isolating themselves from others as required by law.

 – What else stays open?